zeonzip/gurted/docs/docs/intro.md

 **GURT** is a *content delivery protocol* similar to HTTPS.
 It's the core of how Gurted applications communicate.

+Learn more about the GURT protocol: [Protocol Specification](./gurt-protocol.md)

 ## Getting Started

 Get started by **exploring Gurted sites** or **try creating your first GURT page**.